jmmaloney4/hs/Format.md

 - `RESTORE: [target, amount]`
   - `target`: Target, the target(s) to restore health to
   - `amount`: int, the amount of health to restore to the target(s)
+- `MANA_THIS_TURN: [target, amount]`
+  - `target`: Target, either friendly hero or enemy hero, to grant bonus mana crystal(s) for a single turn
+  - `amount`: int, number of mana crystals to add
+- `ENCHANTMENT: [target, enchantment]`
+  - `target`: Target, the target to apply the enchantment to
+  - `enchantment`: string, the ID of the enchantment to apply

 ## Targets
 ```